French government calls off French rugby and soccer leagues - WHIZ News

 “The 2019-20 season of professional sport, notably soccer, won’t be able to resume,” French Prime Minister Edouard Philippe said on Tuesday.

-France’s top two soccer divisions have 10 games remaining in their seasons.
-Rugby’s Top 14 league had reached the semifinal stage.
-It had initially been forecast that soccer matches could potentially resume in late June, in empty stadiums and with a strict medical protocol in place.
+“We respect of course the French Government decision,” PSG chairman Nasser Al-Khelaifi said.
+“We plan on competing in the Champions League with UEFA agreement — wherever and whenever it is held.
+If it is not possible to play in France we will play our matches abroad subject to the best conditions for our players and the safety of all our staff.”

-But the president of French soccer club Toulouse, which is last in the first division, applauded the government’s decision.
+The French soccer league said it will meet on Thursday to study “the sporting and financial consequences of the measures announced.”

-The French soccer league, or LFP, is expected to meet in mid-May to decide on the league standings.
-Leader Paris Saint-Germain is 12 points ahead of second-place Marseille, which holds the last position for automatic entry into next season’s Champions League.
+The LFP must also decide on the league standings.
+PSG is 12 points ahead of second-place Marseille, which holds the last position for automatic entry into next season’s Champions League.

 Third place goes into the qualifying rounds, with Rennes one point ahead of fourth-place Lille.